savory-clots/web/README.md

 - Active development and community engagement can be observed without issue

 ---
+## Local development notes

+This project is primarily intended to be run in a local or staging environment.
+Configuration and setup details may evolve over time as the application grows.

 If you have any questions, please reach out to us in #developer-chat in the [Base Discord](https://base.org/discord).